SnowDhrop/eventApp/README.md

 - git checkout front > git pull (récupérer changements distant)
 - git push origin [branch with new changes] : [branch your are pushing to]
 - ... jusqu'à prod

-# Scripts

-- npm run seed: create initial datas for categories/styles/artists
-- npm run dropTables: delete all tables.
-The tables are recreated when you start again the server.
-Don't forget to add initial datas with "npm run seed"